-CLEVIPREX® (clevidipine) Low-volume dosing for rapid BP controlwith CLEVIPREX® (clevidipine)
+CLEVIPREX® (clevidipine) Low-volume dosing for rapid BP control

-Excessive fluid intake may lead to adverse outcomes in critically ill patients1,2
+Excessive fluid intake may lead to adverse outcomes in critically ill patients2,3

-ECLIPSE was comprised of three parallel, prospective, randomized, open-label studies that compared the safety and efficacy of CLEVIPREX (n=752) to active comparators: nitroglycerin (n=278) and sodium nitroprusside (n=283) in the perioperative setting, or nicardipine (n=193) in the postoperative setting.
+The ECLIPSE trial (see safety data) was comprised of 3 parallel, prospective, randomized, open-label studies that compared the safety and efficacy of CLEVIPREX (n=752) to active comparators: nitroglycerin (n=278) and sodium nitroprusside (n=283) in the perioperative setting, or nicardipine (n=193) in the postoperative setting.
 Safety was the primary endpoint (defined as the incidence of death, MI, stroke, or renal dysfunction at 30 days).
-The study was not powered for non-inferiority or superiority.3
+The study was not powered for noninferiority or superiority.4

 CLEVIPREX was not studied or proven to impact fluid overload.